Comingdonut/Chess/README.md

 #### Win Conditions
 1. If it is a player's turn and if moving any piece results in check, then the game ends in draw.
 This is called "Stalemate".
-2. When the King is threaten with "Capture" but cannot escape or eliminate a piece that threatens it, then the King is in danger.
+2. When the King is threaten with "Capture" but cannot escape or eliminate the piece that threatens it, then the King is in danger.
 This is called "Check"
 3. If the King is in "Check", then the player is required to removed the threat of capture and cannot end their turn until the threat is removed.